-Florence Day Trips from Rome
+More about: Day Trips to Florence from Rome

-Florence is an essential stop on that trip to Italy you've been promising yourself for so long.
+Florence is an essential stop on that trip to Italy that you have been promising yourself for so long.
 Strolling through its Cathedral, its squares, its markets and other charming corners that you won't find in Rome makes this excursion a great plan.
 If you feel like visiting on an organized tour so you don't have to deal with the logistics and waiting for public transportation, read on:

 Florence and Pisa Day Trip from Rome